debezium/debezium-design-documents/DDD-1.md

 #### Affect on framework-level classes

 Some framework-level classes that are reused by multiple connectors and depend on the interfaces above will have to be reworked to satisfy both of the APIs.
 It could be either one class per interface or one class implementing both interfaces.
-The latter looks more reasonable since their implementatin will be the same for the most part.
+The latter looks more reasonable since their implementation will be the same for the most part.

 So far, the following classes have been identified: